big-meel/big-meel/README.md

 - 🔭 I’m currently working on completing my Back End Roadmap :desktop_computer: :keyboard:

-- 🌱 I’m currently learning Javascript backend tools :computer:
+- 🌱 I’m currently learning how to leverage Microservices, Typescript and what can I REAALLY do with .NET Core :computer:

 - 👯 I’m looking to collaborate on interesting and useful applications :handshake: